artish/syncsettings/README.md

   + Check if additional variables like "title" are given.
     But don't require them like now

-  + Ignore Symlinks where the parent folder doesn't exist

   + Add Copy function for files that can't be symlinked

   + Add a setting where the symlink are added to a folder
     Example in the After Effects Folder, where you already have a ton of preinstalled plugins and want to add onto these folders.
     `/Applications/Adobe\ After\ Effects\ CC\ 2014/Plug-ins`

-## Code TODO:

-  + TODO 002: Replace this with a walk function